-This edition of Waiting Your Turn indicates that waiting times for elective medical treatment have increased since last year.
-Specialist physicians surveyed across 12 specialties and 10 Canadian provinces report a total waiting time of 19.0 weeks between referral from a general practitioner and receipt of elective treatment.
-At 104 percent longer than it was in 1993, this is the longest total wait time recorded since the Fraser Institute began measuring wait times in Canada.
+This edition of Waiting Your Turn indicates that waiting times for elective medical treatment have decreased since last year.
+Specialist physicians surveyed across 12 specialties and 10 Canadian provinces report a total waiting time of 17.7 weeks between referral from a general practitioner and receipt of elective treatment.

-Wait times between 2010 and 2011 increased in both the segment between referral by a general practitioner to consultation with a specialist (rising to 9.5 weeks from 8.9 weeks in 2010), and the segment between a consultation with a specialist and receipt of treatment (rising to 9.5 weeks from 9.3 weeks in 2010).
-In fact, physicians themselves believe that Canadians wait nearly 3 weeks longer than what they consider is clinically ?reasonable? for elective treatment after an appointment with a specialist.
-There is, however, a great deal of variation in the total waiting time faced by patients across the provinces.
-While Ontario reports the shortest total wait in 2011 (14.3 weeks); Prince Edward Island reports the longest at 43.9 weeks.
-The same is true of variations among specialties.
-Patients wait longest between a GP referral and plastic surgery (41.6 weeks), while those waiting for medical oncology begin treatment in 4.2 weeks.
+Wait times between 2011 and 2012 decreased in both the segment between referral by a general practitioner and consultation with a specialist (falling to 8.5 weeks from 9.5 weeks in 2011), and the segment between a consultation with a specialist and receipt of treatment (falling to 9.3 weeks from 9.5 weeks in 2011).
+While wait times have fallen over all, physicians themselves believe that Canadians wait approximately 3 weeks longer than what they consider is clinically 'reasonable' for elective treatment after an appointment with a specialist.

 More from this study